m-cassani/Basic-Python-Programs/README.md

   This program receives an integer number as input and returns the sum of all digits of it.
   Examples: 135 -> 1 + 3 + 5 = 9  or 123456789 -> 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 = 45

-2)  Prime number or not?
+2)  Prime number or not:
   This program receives a positve integer number as input and returns if it is a prime number or not.
   Examples: 151 -> It is a prime number! or 6513332 -> Not a prime number.